Culture

 Food and Drinks

 Cuban cuisine is influenced by Spanish, African and Chinese methods of cooking.
 The Spanish introduced root vegetables, rice and beef and some of their own regional dishes.
-West Africans brought in yams and tropical vegetables, while the Chinese taught the locals how to use fresh fruit and vegetables to whip up unusual meals.
+West Africans brought in yams and tropical vegetables, while the Chinese taught the locals how to use fresh fruit and vegetables to whip up unusual meals."Criolla" cooking (comida Criolla) is very popular throughout the country, although it can be difficult at times to come by all of the required ingredients.
+Such cooking style uses pork steaks with yams, rice and beans (either kidney or black), flavored with a variety of spices.

 The national dish is ajiaco, a stew of assorted root vegetables cooked with pork, poultry or beef.
 Other typical dishes are lechón (roast pork); fried green plantains (tachinos, chatinos or tostones); black beans, congrí (rice and red beans), moros y cristianos (rice and black beans) and picadillo a la habanera (ground beef in tomato sauce), roast chicken and tamales, among others.
 The Cuban sweet tooth ensures that each meal will include luscious desserts.